 All amounts must be reported in Aruban florins.
-Amounts denominated in currencies other than the Aruban florin should be converted into Aruban florin at the average of the Central Bank's buying and selling rates, the so-called "middenkoers", for that currency on the last working day of the month concerned.
+Amounts denominated in currencies other than the Aruban florin should be converted into Aruban florin at the Central Bank's buying rate for that currency on the last working day of the month concerned.
 If the currency is not among those quoted, the latest available market rate for the currency should be used.